clcain/nginx-https-proxy/README.md

 Running the service is as easy as `docker-compose up` (or `docker-compose up --build` if you recently changed the `sites-enabled` directory.
 You may also run `bash start.sh` to start the service for you.

-## Notes
+## Self signed certificates

-If you want to generate your own SSL key for testing, you can do so with OpenSSL.
-You must rename the files accordingly.
+If you want to generate a self signed certficate, you can use the `gen-self-signed-cert.sh` script to do so using OpenSSL.
+OpenSSL must be installed for this script to work.

 ```
-openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes -subj '/CN=example.com'
+bash gen-self-signed-cert.sh [domain name]
 ```